-The Xebec sailing ship was crafted bearing quite a several impressive features.
+The Xebec sailing ship was crafted, bearing quite several impressive features.
 It had large lateen yards, narrow, elongated hulls, and long-prow bulkheads.
-It had several lateen-pillared masts, and an aft-set mizzen mast wherein both raked forward and had one triangular sail.
+It had several lateen-pillared masts and an aft-set mizzen mast wherein both raked forward and had one triangular sail.

 This sailing ship was also known as Zebec.
 In Arabic, it means a small ship.
 It was known for its agility, which made it popular among the European navies.
 It served its purpose well.
 That’s why the bulk of the Meditteranean Navy fleet included the Xebec.

 One Xebec was capable of carrying 36 guns on the top deck.
 It was a highly reliable ship for commercial cruises and anti-piracy raids.
 As years passed, its features evolved, including the emergence of the Polacre-Xebec that replaced the mizzen mast.

 Next on our list of various sailing ship types include the Bark (also known as the Barque or Barc).
 This is different from the Schooner Bark.
 This sailing ship has at least three masts with mizzen rigged fore and aft and the fore- and mainmasts rigged square.

 At times, the mizzen merely featured partly fore-and-aft rigged, having a square-rigged sail above.